Understanding cost for dynamic tables¶

 Full refresh schedule¶

 The cost of full refresh typically depends on the data scanned and the refresh frequency.
 To save on costs, you can refresh your dynamic tables only when needed - for example, suspend your dynamic tables outside of business hours.
-For precise timing control, use the ALTER DYNAMIC TABLE command to set downstream target lag for your dynamic tables and use tasks to automate custom schedules.
+For precise timing control, set downstream target lag for your dynamic tables and use manual refresh from a task to automate custom schedules.

 Incremental refresh schedule¶